 Fundamentally data-driven organizations need data catalog tools.
-Data catalogs help create a single environment where all data of an organization & context about that data lives and can be accessed from.
+Data catalogs help create a single environment where all data of an organization & context about that data can be accessed from.
 This ensures that organizations can reduce their time to insight and can quickly arrive at quality data-informed business decisions.

 A few years back, the biggest tech companies built their own data discovery and cataloging solutions that address their peculiar workflows and use cases.
 They also naturally worked towards innovating & solving the universal challenges of data teams - to discover, trust and understand their data.
-Most of these companies eventually open sourced their data catalog software for external teams to build on top of them.
+Most of these companies eventually open-sourced their data catalog software for external teams to build on top of them.

 It later joined the Apache Foundation Incubator in 2015, where it evolved to a top-level project in 2017.
-Apache Atlas is widely recognized as one of the building blocks of the modern data platform - owing to its early vision of using metadata to solve their data cataloging, classification, discovery, governance & collaboration challenges.
+Apache Atlas is widely recognized as one of the building blocks of the modern data platform - owing to its early vision of using metadata to solve data cataloging, classification, discovery, governance & collaboration challenges.

 What are the main capabilities of Apache Atlas?

 - Metadata classification: Apache Atlas gives you the ability to automatically classify for PII, sensitive & other sensitive data.
 Data assets can be associated with multiple classifications.
 The policies also propagate through lineage thus ensuring that derived data inherits the same classification and security controls.

 - Metadata types and instances: As per the Apache documentation a ‘Type’ is a definition of how particular types of metadata objects are stored and accessed in Atlas.
 This enables data stewards to define both technical and business metadata.

 - Search and Lineage: Intuitive UI in Apache Atlas allows to engage in a pre-defined and ad-hoc exploration of data types by type, classification, attribute value, or free-text.
 It also maintains a history of how a data source or explicit data was constructed, and how it has evolved over time.